 GPU Acceleration¶

-Quantum Pipeline leverages NVIDIA GPUs through Qiskit Aer's CUDA backend to accelerate quantum circuit simulation.
+Quantum Pipeline uses NVIDIA GPUs through Qiskit Aer's CUDA backend to accelerate quantum circuit simulation.
 This page covers the setup, configuration, and performance characteristics of GPU-accelerated execution.

 Prerequisites¶

-GPU acceleration requires an NVIDIA GPU (compute capability 6.0+), NVIDIA drivers (520+), CUDA Toolkit 11.8, NVIDIA Container Toolkit (1.14+), and Docker Engine (24.0+).
+GPU acceleration requires an NVIDIA GPU (compute capability 6.0+), NVIDIA drivers (520+), NVIDIA Container Toolkit (1.14+), and Docker Engine (24.0+).
+The GPU image is built on CUDA 12.6.3.
 For detailed installation steps, see the NVIDIA Container Toolkit installation guide.

 GPU Configuration¶